-This campus is staffed with a Public Safety Officer who monitors access from the building's lobby on Monday thru Thursday 7am to 10:30pm, Friday 7a, to 5:30pm, The campus is closed on Saturday and Sundays.
-Students, faculty, staff, and guests are required to show a valid St. John's StormCard or valid identification to gain entrance.
+This campus is staffed with a Public Safety Officer who monitors access from the building's lobby Monday through Friday from 8 a.m. to 10 p.m. and on Saturday from 8:30 a.m. to 5 p.m.
+The campus is closed on Sundays.
+Students, faculty, administrators, staff, and guests are required to show a valid St. John's StormCard or valid identification to gain entrance.
 The building is locked at the end of the day and remotely monitored by Public Safety via CCTV.

 There are no residence halls on this campus.